RafaelCaso/week-2/README.md

 Your mission is to build a cluster of AI agents that can collectively judge and select the 8 best hackathon projects, out of the N that will be submitted for a given week.

+## 💎 Prize

+All the collected fees of the trading of $hackathon on the open market during this week (ending on thursday, 23 jan at 23:59 UTC [uniswap link](https://app.uniswap.org/swap?chain=base&outputCurrency=0x3dF58A5737130FdC180D360dDd3EFBa34e5801cb).

+The honor of being the winner of week-2 of $hackathon.
+One of the weirdest experiments that the internet has ever seen.

 ## 🎯 Challenge Overview

 Create a system of three or more AI agents that work together to evaluate and select the top 8 finalists from the weekly hackathon submissions.
 These agents should coordinate and communicate with each other to make informed decisions about project quality and potential.